 If any condition tag of the eventNotificationCriteria attribute other than attribute condition tag is specified, the Hosting CSE shall return the response primitive with a Response Status Code indicating a "BAD_REQUEST" error.

+If the Notification Target is not a oneM2M compliant Resource-ID, the Hosting CSE shall return the response primitive with a Response Status Code indicating a "BAD_REQUEST" error.

 Check if the notificationEventType is set to “Report on missing data points”.
 If the missingData attribute is not provided as well, the request shall be rejected with a Response Status Code indicating a "BAD_REQUEST" error.